The following contains spoilers for the finale of The Book of Boba Fett.

 — Variety (@Variety) September 18, 2021

-There's obviously some tension between Bo-Katan, who wants the Darksaber, and Mando, who won it off Moff Gideon.
-Even though there has to be a peaceful way to solve that problem, it likely wouldn't make for good storytelling.
-So, we'd imagine that will be a major plot point going forward, and it sounds like the actress behind Bo-Katan, Katee Sackhoff, agrees.
+There's obviously some tension between Bo-Katan, who wants the Darksaber, and Mando, who won it off of Moff Gideon.
+We hear a little bit about Bo-Katan from the Armorer in The Book of Boba Fett, mostly just background info that tells us that she didn't win the Darksaber in battle, meaning therefore Mandalore was cursed.
+We'd imagine that the battle for the Darksaber will continue to be a major plot point going forward, and it sounds like the actress behind Bo-Katan, Katee Sackhoff, agrees.

 “The way that Lucasfilm left me in Season 2, one of the roads that could be gone down—absolutely, you’d think—would be the unfinished business,” Sackhoff told Slashfilm.
 “But that is so far above my pay grade, and you just don’t know, right?
 As a fan of the show, I’m just excited to see what they come up with.”

-Anything could happen at this point, and that's what makes this such a fun, game-changing finale.
+Anything could happen at this point, and that's what makes this such a fun, game-changing capsule series of episodes for our friend Mando.
 The Mandalorian, when it returns, will be an entirely different show.